shuttle-hq/synth/docs/docs/getting_started/cli.md

 ---

-### Command: init

-Usage: `synth init`

-This is the first command that should be run for any new or existing when starting out with Synth.
-This initialises the workspace and  sets up all the local data necessary to run Synth.
-A `.synth/` subdirectory is created that is typically not committed to version control.

-This command is always safe to run multiple times though subsequent runs may give errors.
-This command will never erase your workspace.

----

 ### Command: import

 Usage: `synth import [OPTIONS] <namespace>`

-Synth can create namespaces from different data sources using the `synth import` command.
+Synth can create schema files from different data sources using the `synth import` command.
-Accidentally running `synth import` on an existing namespace is safe - the operation will fail.
+Accidentally running `synth import` on an existing directory is safe - the operation will fail.

-If a subdirectory for a given namespace does not exist in your workspace, Synth will create it.
+If a subdirectory for a given namespace does not exist, Synth will create it.

 #### Argument

-- `<namespace>` - The desired path to the imported namespace directory.
-Can only be a path relative to the current (initialised) workspace root.
+- `<namespace>` - The path to the namespace directory into which to save schema files.
+The directory will be created by `synth`.

 #### Options